-Phelps, Michael-TMGT515-Specs.docx Biles, Simone-TMGT515-Selection.docx Ledecky, Katie-TMGT515-Structures.docx Note: Specific assignment instructions may supersede certain requirements specified in this section.
-Follow assignment-specific instructions for maximum credit eligibility.
-Timely submission of assignments Assignments MUST be completed and submitted by the designated due dates, in the designated location.
+Assignments MUST be completed and submitted by the designated due dates, in the designated location.
 Some assignments may not be accepted late, for any credit.
 When eligible for late submission, full credit cannot be earned by late or incomplete assignments.
-Assignment credit is reduced by 10% of its value, or up to this amount at the instructor's discretion, for each day late if submitted after the posted due date/time. (e.g. Assignments lose all of their value at 10 days past due.)
+Assignment credit is reduced by 10% of its value, or up to this amount at the instructor's discretion, for each day late if submitted after the posted due date/time. (e.g. Assignments may lose all their value at 10 days past due.)
 Further, late assignment submissions may be rejected at the instructor's discretion.
-A challenge of the late acceptance policy above would likely result in the outright and immediate rejection of a late submission.
+A challenge of the late acceptance policy above will likely result in the outright and immediate rejection of a late submission.
 Any Quizzes that may be given in the course automatically close at the posted deadline and will not be reopened for retakes or late submission.
 Each quiz MUST be completed by the posted deadline or a zero will be earned.
-Unless indicated otherwise, posted assignments may be submitted early; however, students should be aware that this does not imply that assignments will be graded prior to the assignments' due date as assignments are typically evaluated as a group once all submissions have been received.
+Unless indicated otherwise, posted assignments will be graded prior to the assignments' due date as assignments are typically evaluated as a group once all submissions have been received.
 All times specified in the course are in the Central Time Zone.

-Due-dates may be listed in multiple locations throughout the course to assist you in keeping deadlines; however, the Class Schedule embedded on the Schedule/Calendar page in the Courseware, and available on the class public webpage, is the primary and definitive reference for official due-dates for class assignments.
+Due-dates may be listed in multiple locations throughout the course to assist you in keeping deadlines; however, the Class Schedule, available on the class public webpage, and embedded on the Schedule/Calendar page in the courseware, is the primary and definitive reference for official due-dates for class assignments.
 The calendar should be referenced for due-date confirmation on all assignments and in the event of any discrepancy between documents or date references within the course, the dates provided on the official Class Schedule will take precedence and be enforced.
 In the event circumstances warrant a modification of the due-date of an assignment, the change will be announced in a prominent location in the course (the Virtual Classroom or Announcement section) and the Class Schedule will be updated accordingly.
-Should you find a discrepancy of dates within the course, please notify the instructor as to its exact location so it can be corrected.
-Make-up and extra credit assignments No make-ups, extensions, resubmissions, or extra credit assignments are available in this course.
+Should you find a discrepancy in dates within the course, please notify the instructor as to their exact locations so it can be corrected.

+Make-up and extra credit assignments

+No make-ups, extensions, resubmissions, or extra credit assignments are available in this course.
 Credit is earned exclusively by completing the required activities, as assigned, and submitting them by the due date, in the designated location.
-TECHNOLOGY REQUIREMENTS General Technology Requirements This is an online course; thus, access to a modern computer with a reliable, high-speed, Internet connection is required.
-You must also have sufficient administrative authority on your computer to download, install, and run the necessary software applications.
-LMS Requirements: